g3ortega/chdb/README.md

 Chdb is a Ruby gem that provides a direct interface to the [chDB](https://clickhouse.com/docs/en/chdb), an in-process SQL OLAP Engine powered by ClickHouse.
 It allows you to execute SQL queries and manage database sessions directly from your Ruby applications.

+## Status

+This gem is under development and the API is not stable yet.

 ## Installation

 First of all, you need to install the chDB engine.